tractor/tractor-website/conventions.md

     diffusion: /data/subject1_2fibres/tractor/diffusion

 It should, however, be borne in mind that this will make the session less portable.
 The full default map can be found at `$TRACTOR_HOME/etc/session/map.yaml`.

+## Implicit operations

+Some images within a session hierarchy are created "on demand", and coregistration between spaces is also usually performed implicitly.
+This means that certain files appear as the side effects of running operations that require them.
+Sometimes this is quite predictable: the `tensorfit` script, for example, creates diffusion-tensor maps of various kinds, and this is its primary purpose.
+In other cases, the process is a little less obvious.

+A relatively complex example is the `parcellation` image in diffusion space, which is mentioned in the default map above.
+When required, for example when trying to seed from a named region using the `track` script, this is created from the equivalent parcellation in T1 space.
+The logic is as follows.

+1. TractoR checks whether the `parcellation` map and associated lookup table exist in the `diffusion` subdirectory.
+If so, they are used directly.
+2. Otherwise, TractoR checks whether a parcellation exists in the `structural` subdirectory.
+If not, an error is produced and nothing further happens.
+3. TractoR checks whether a transformation from structural to diffusion space has been calculated and stored in the `transforms` subdirectory.
+If not, the reference T1-weighted image is registered to the reference *b*=0 image in diffusion space, and the transform is stored for future use.
+4. The parcellation is transformed from structural to diffusion space, using a non-overlapping binarised trilinear interpolation scheme, whose inclusiveness is determined by `track`'s "ParcellationConfidence" option.

+The details of the registrations performed between spaces are controlled by the "transformation strategy", whose defaults can be found at `$TRACTOR_HOME/etc/session/transforms/strategy.yaml`.
+This may be overridden per-session, by placing a similar `strategy.yaml` file into its `transforms` subdirectory.

 ## File types